At 24 years old,

 In 2016 she won the Just For Laughs Award for Best Comedy at the Montreal Fringe Festival with ATM: The Musical, which she co-wrote and musically directed, as well as the Best New Troupe Award at Montreal Sketchfest with her sketch troupe Cousins.
 Months later, she co-wrote and directed Shitty Bouquet, a play dubbed “disgusting and great, not necessarily in that order.”
 In 2018, she and her improv partner David Kaufman were nominated for best comedy at the Montreal Fringe Festival for their fully improvised fringe show, Fringe: Improvised.

-You may have heard D.J. on The Todd Shapiro Show on Sirius XM, Inside Jokes with Sandra Cahrusi on Global, Daybreak on CBC Montreal, The Beaverton Weekly Report Podcast, Killed to Death, The Brunch Club’s Hot Goss Podgosst, or The Riff.
+You may have heard D.J. on The Todd Shapiro Show on Sirius XM, Inside Jokes with Sandra Cahrusi on Global, Daybreak on CBC Montreal, The Beaverton Weekly Report Podcast with guests Kyle Kinane and Ali Siddiq, Killed to Death, The Brunch Club’s Hot Goss Podgosst, or The Riff.

-Comics D.J. has opened for John Hastings, Hari Kondabolu, Kyle Kinane, Johnny Pemberton, Brian Posehn, Ali Siddiq, and DeAnne Smith and improvised with Armando Diaz and Kevin McDonald.
+Comics D.J. has opened for John Hastings, Hari Kondabolu Johnny Pemberton, Brian Posehn, and DeAnne Smith.
+She has improvised with Armando Diaz and Kevin McDonald.

 In 2018 D.J. turned down a taping at Just For Laughs citing that the festival had not done enough to address the 20+ sexual assault allegations made against it’s founder, Gilbert Rozon.
 Her protest resulted in the festival redoing its sexual assault and harassment complaint procedure, requiring all faculty to undergo training regarding sexual assault and harassment in the workplace, and the festival releasing a statement of support to the survivors who had come forward against Rozon- all on D.J.’s suggestion.
 Her tweets denouncing the festival were featured in the opening month of the National Comedy Centre Museum in the social media section.

-She currently resides in Toronto where she writes for The Baroness Von Sketch Show, contributes to The Beaverton online, and acts as an understudy for The Second City Touring Company.
+She currently resides in Toronto where she writes for The Baroness Von Sketch Show, This Hour Has 22 Minutes, contributes to The Beaverton online, and acts as an understudy for The Second City Touring Company.
 She co-hosts and produces the podcast Experts, and thinks that actually, it is cool to care.
 You can follow her on instagram at djmausner or on twitter at @djmausner (or 1-800-FIGHT-ME).